AMD Advanced Media Acceleration (AMA) Release Notes¶

 Min & Max dynamic bit rate parameters, truncate their associated values to the nearest Kilobits per second.

 When using FFmpeg, to optimally utilise MA35D's resources, usage of identically repeated input entries should be avoided, and instead such repetitions should be replaced with the application of the split filter.
+See FFmpeg Tutorials for example usage.

 When running a video pipeline through a container, e.g., see Docker example, it should be noted that all MA35D PCIe devices are visible to that container.